-During the Candidacy process, failure to meet any established timeline established will result in an advanced practice provider program losing its approval for Candidacy status.
-If an advanced practice provider program fails to meet any required timeline prior to hosting an initial accreditation site visit, then the advanced practice provider program must restart the entire Candidacy process, pay related fee(s), and submit a new Candidacy presentation, which may result in approval, deferral, or disapproval.
-Submission of a new Candidacy Eligibility Application and Candidacy Presentation reinitiates the Candidacy process for the advanced practice provider program, and the effective date of joint initial accreditation will be based on the new date that the advanced practice provider program is approved to pursue joint initial accreditation.
+During the Candidacy process, failure to meet any established timeline established will result in a nurse practitioner and physician assistant residency program losing its approval for Candidacy status.
+If a nurse practitioner and physician assistant residency program fails to meet any required timeline prior to hosting an initial accreditation peer review, then the nurse practitioner and physician assistant residency program must restart the entire Candidacy process, pay related fee(s), and submit a new Candidacy presentation, which may result in approval, deferral, or disapproval.
+Submission of a new Candidacy Eligibility Application and Candidacy Presentation reinitiates the Candidacy process for the nurse practitioner and physician assistant residency program, and the effective date of initial accreditation will be based on the new date that the nurse practitioner and physician assistant residency program is approved to pursue initial accreditation.

-The Candidacy process can be restarted at any time after an advanced practice provider program loses its approval for Candidacy status or voluntarily withdraws from the Candidacy process.
+The Candidacy process can be restarted at any time after a nurse practitioner and physician assistant residency program loses its approval for Candidacy status or voluntarily withdraws from the Candidacy process.

-Obligations of Sponsoring Organization and Advanced Practice Provider Program Approved for Candidacy

-Each sponsoring organization/advanced practice provider program making a Candidacy Presentation or approved for Candidacy agrees to certain requirements concerning financial obligation, choice of law, jurisdiction, and venue.
-As a condition of reviewing any Candidacy Presentation or of being approved for Candidacy, each sponsoring organization/advanced practice provider program agrees to the following:
+Obligations of Sponsoring Organization and Nurse Practitioner and Physician Assistant Residency Program Approved for Candidacy requirements concerning financial obligation, choice of law, jurisdiction, and venue.
+As a condition of reviewing any Candidacy Presentation or of being approved for Candidacy, each sponsoring organization/nurse practitioner and physician assistant residency program agrees to the following: